- Rent Control / Increase Limitations. Michigan state landlords can raise rent only if it’s stated in the lease and only with appropriate notice.

 Laws Regarding Late Fees

-A Michigan landlord may charge a tenant between $25 and $35 depending upon when payment is made good.
-(Michigan Comp Law 600.2952).
+A Michigan landlord may charge a tenant $25 if payment is not made in full within 7 days or $35 if payment is not made in full within 30 days.
+(Mich.
+Comp Law 600.2952).

-Michigan law indicates that local municipalities may not “enact, maintain, or enforce,” any ordinance intended to impact the amount of rent one may charge for leasing private residential property (Michigan Law 123.411).
+Michigan law indicates that local municipalities may not “enact, maintain, or enforce,” any ordinance intended to impact the amount of rent a landlord may charge for leasing private residential property (Mich.
+Law 123.411).